Surajyadav024/chai-backend/Readme.md

-# chai and code serirs by hitesh choudhary
+# chai and code series by hitesh choudhary